$4 million National Institutes of Health RO1 grant supports "knockout" research on fungal diseases

 - Homepage News, Faculty & Staff, Research, College of Natural Science, Plant Biology

-Michigan State University plant biologist Frances Trail, is a key member of an exceptional team of three scientists to recently receive a 5-year, $4 million National Institutes of Health (NIH) Research Project Grant Program (R01) to study fungal evolution.
+Michigan State University plant biologist Frances Trail, is part of a team of three scientists to recently receive a 5-year, $4 million National Institutes of Health (NIH) Research Project Grant Program (R01) to study fungal evolution.

-Providing support for health-related research and development, the R01 is the oldest grant mechanism of the NIH.
-Trail, who is a co-Principal Investigator (PI) on the grant, is teaming up with Jeffrey Townsend, Elihu Professor of Biostatistics at Yale University (lead PI), and Anita Sil, associate professor in the Department of Microbiology and Immunology at the University of California, San Francisco, who is also a co-PI on the project.
+Trail, who is a co-principal investigator (PI) on the grant, is teaming up with Jeffrey Townsend of Yale University, lead PI, and Anita Sil of University of California, San Francisco, who is also a co-PI on the project.

-Leveraging their combined years of experience in developmental biology, bioinformatics and fungal pathogenesis, Trail, Townsend and Sil are a multifaceted investigative team that will use the NIH funds to identify key genes underlying fungal spore germination and disease progression, leading to diagnostic advancements and potential vaccine candidates for the prevention of endemic fungal diseases.
+Trail, Townsend and Sil aim to identify key genes underlying fungal spore germination and disease progression, leading to diagnostic advancements and potential vaccine candidates for the prevention of endemic fungal diseases.

 “I was extremely excited to receive the NIH grant,” said Trail, a professor specializing in plant fungal pathogens in the Department of Plant Biology in the MSU College of Natural Science.
 “This grant will give our ongoing research on the evolution of fungal functional diversity more stability, providing support for an extended research project without the interruption of constantly writing grants.”